hfiguiere/no-flash/README.md

 ## To build

-Install the Add-on SDK https://developer.mozilla.org/en-US/Add-ons/SDK/Tutorials/Installation

-    jpm xpi

-Then drop the no-flash.xpi file into you browser.
+This is a regular WebExtension.
+Just load it into the browser.

 ## Status